hmrserver/Obsidian/README.md

 ### Profile Image (Concept)
 >
 ![alt tag](https://i.imgur.com/XnUlWEt.png)<br>
-In this theme we have exclusivly added Avatar system which saves users avatar/images at web host(i.e at themes/Obsidian/upload) which for each user would be same for any divce they upload or login from.
+In this theme we have an exclusive feature called "Avatar/ProfileImage" System which saves users avatar/images at web host(i.e at "../themes/Obsidian/upload") which this will save your Avatar and will be able to load by your username.
 Fo using this feature Just follow the step, below :<br>
 1. First, Make sure you already logged in with any of your account.
 2. Then, If Sidebarmenu hasn't expanded yet. try to expand it by click/touch the "3 lines".
 3. So, You will be able to see the profile image, You can upload your own image.